Nebraska

 Speaker of the Legislature:

 Nebraska is the only state in the nation that has a unicameral legislature, meaning it does not have two chambers: a house and a senate.
 Functions normally split between the House and Senate in bicameral legislatures are combined into a single chamber referred to as the Senate.
 The Lt.
-Governor presides over the Senate, as in many other states.
-However, the position normally referred to as the President Pro Tem of the Senate, which is responsible for the day to day operations of the Senate, is referred to as the Speaker of the Legislature.
-Additionally, the Nebraska Senate is considered to be a non-partisan body, however, it is controlled by members of the Republican party.
+Governor presides over the Senate, as in many other states; however, the position normally referred to as the President Pro Tem of the Senate, which is responsible for the day-to-day operations of the Senate, is referred to as the Speaker of the Legislature.
+Additionally, the Nebraska Senate is considered to be a non-partisan body; however, it is controlled by members of the Republican party.